coreinfrastructure/best-practices-badge/doc/security.md

    if the user reuses the password on other sites.
    Local passwords are encrypted with bcrypt
    (this is a well-known iterated salted hash algorithm) using a per-user salt.
+   We don't store email addresses in the Rails cache, so if even if the wrong cache is used an email address won't be exposed.
    We use HTTPS to establish an encrypted link between the server and users, to prevent sensitive data (like passwords) from being disclosed in motion.
 7. Missing Function Level Access Control.